mattdiamond/Recorderjs/README.md

 # Opus & Wave Recorder

 A javascript library to encode the output of Web Audio API nodes in Ogg Opus or WAV format using WebAssembly.
-Encoded and muxed audio will be returned as typedArray in `ondataAvailable`.

 #### Libraries Used